To use the Marketing API, your app must undergo App Review and, in most cases, include the

 Ads Management Standard Access, and request them both.
 You do the same with

 Now you describe how your app will use the data to which you are requesting access.
-You start with the
+In the Requests section, you click Edit Request.

-ads_management permission — in the Current Request section, you click the blue arrow icon in the Tell us how you'll use ads_management row.
+Click the arrow icon in the Tell us how you'll use ads_management row.

 ads_management permission will help the people using your app.
-You enter the following description in the Tell us how you're using this permission or feature section:
+You enter the following description in the Tell Us Why Are Requesting ads_management section:

 "The app is used by advertising account managers to set up ad campaigns, manage ads, and view reports that show metrics about ads.
 The ads_management permission allows them to get data about existing Facebook ads and to create ads.
 Without this permission, the app can't function."